 Step 3: Use the Posts Table Pro plugin to create your playlist

-Once you’ve added your audio files using one of the methods above, you’re ready to actually display your playlist on the frontend of your site using the Posts Table Pro shortcode.
+Once you’ve added your audio files and playlists using one of the methods above, you’re ready to actually display your playlist on the frontend of your site using the Posts Table Pro shortcode.
 You can add this shortcode to a regular WordPress post or page.